 Some of the most popular souring agents used for both Indian and international cuisine are:

-The difference here is mainly on the level of sourness, its distinctive taste and its use during the cooking process.
+The difference on when to use each will depend on the level of sourness, their distinctive taste and their use during the cooking process.

-Amchoor powder, sumac, lemon juice, taramind fruit pulp are normally used at the end of the cooking process or even as a seasoning for heightened sourness.
+Amchoor powder, sumac, lemon juice, taramind fruit pulp are normally used at the end of cooking or even as a seasoning for an uplifting sourness.

-Although the use of all is to add tartness to a dish, the type of ingredient you use depends on the kind of flavour you wish to add to your dish.
+Although the use of all the above souring agents is to add tartness to a dish, the type of ingredient you use depends on the kind of flavour you wish to add to your dish.

-Aids in Digestion -The powerful antioxidants contained in mango makes Amchur powder combat constipation, flatulence and acidity.
-Consuming a teaspoon of Amchur powder will help in maintaining a healthy digestive system.
+Aids in Digestion -The powerful antioxidants contained in mango makes Amchur spice combat constipation, flatulence and acidity.
+Consuming a teaspoon of this spice will help in maintaining a healthy digestive system.